ncareau/Mikro-Watch/README.md

 ## Configuration and running

-First, make sure your router is configured to accept request to the account page by going to `IP -> Accounting -> Web Access`
+First, make sure your router is configured to accept request to the account page by going to `IP -> Accounting -> Web Access`.
+The default config uses HTTP, to use HTTPS, remove or change the `MIKROTIK_PROTO` line and have `MIKROTIK_SSL_VERIFY` if you have a selfsigned cert.

 In `Address`, enter a single/range of authorized IP that can access the accounting page.
 Ex ( `192.168.0.50/32` for single ip, `192.168.0.0/24` for the whole /24 subnet)